upperlinecode/budget-buddy-python-functions/README.md

 ![Disney Tickets Screenshot](DisneyTix.png)

 You need to know how many adults (considered 10 years old or older) and how many children (ages 3-9) will be attending.
-SO let's write out the definition of that method.
+SO let's write out the definition of that function.

 ```python
 def cost_of_disney(adults, children):